Skip to main content

 Construction is expected to begin during the middle of November to complete repairs on an existing storm main along NE 22nd Avenue in the West Minnehaha neighborhood.
 As part of this work, contractor crews will remove and replace damaged sections of the existing storm main between NE 49th Street and NE 51st Street.

 Traffic impacts: The section of street along NE 22nd Avenue from approximately NE 49th to NE 51st Street will be closed to through traffic during active construction hours.
 This temporary closure is necessary for crews to work safely in the street.
 Residents in this section will be allowed access to properties with crew guidance.
+Construction is expected to finish up in January 2025; final pavement restoration work is scheduled for spring of 2025 with more favorable weather.

 Work hours: 7 a.m. to 5 p.m., Monday through Friday

-Project timeline: November to early December 2024
+Project timeline: November 2024 to January 2025

 East Fourth Plain Boulevard Safety and Mobility Upgrades, F Street to Fort Vancouver Way

-Work begins in October on safety and mobility upgrades along Fourth Plain Boulevard from just west of F Street to Fort Vancouver Way.
+Work began in October on safety and mobility upgrades along Fourth Plain Boulevard from just west of F Street to Fort Vancouver Way.
 New project elements will include bus platforms, lane reconfiguration to add a two-way bike cycle track with a buffer between car travel lanes, repairs and restriping to existing crosswalks, and signals for bike and pedestrian safety.

 Traffic impacts: Expect lane closures, lane shifts, ramp lane closures, shoulder closures and traffic delays during this project.
 There may be some night work hours.